mattcolombo/kafka-connect-cli/README.md

 # kafka-connect-cli

-A comprehensive command line tool to manage a Kafka Connect installation, invoked by using `kconnect-cli`.
-The CLI leverages the Connect API, effectively creating a client under the cover and issuing requests to said API.
-It will allow to work with variously configured Connect clusters (including using mTLS, basic and token/API key based authentication).
+A comprehensive command line tool to manage Kafka connectors and some general configurations in a Connect installation; main command `kconnect-cli`.
+The CLI leverages the Connect Rest API, creating a client and issuing requests to said API.
+It allows to work with variously configured Connect clusters (including using mTLS, basic and token/API-key based authentication).

 ## Configuration requirements